renedeanda/hn.makr.io/README.md

 Makr.io is a collection of 15 open-source Next.js projects that I created to explore the capabilities of AI in coding.
 Each project was built with simplicity and adaptability in mind, so you can learn from the code, modify it, and integrate it into your own projects.

+These projects were developed with the assistance of **Claude.ai** and **ChatGPT**, both of which helped streamline code generation, design, and implementation.

 ## Makr.io Project Collection

 Explore the other projects in the Makr.io series: